Tenderizing Octopus (Tako) At Home

-Sometimes the opportunity presents itself where you may acquire fresh octopus.
-Consider yourself lucky as fresh octopus is wonderful, and a treat that is far better than the octopus usually found in restaurants (which may have arrived frozen and cooked who knows how long ago).
+Sometimes the opportunity presents itself where you may acquire fresh octopus and with to make tako sushi or sashimi.
+Consider yourself lucky as fresh octopus is wonderful, and a treat that is far better than the octopus usually found in restaurants (which usually arrived frozen and cooked who knows how long ago).
 This simple method is what I use to great effect.

 - 4-5 pounds frozen octopus